 Save money and gain space by making your own Outdoor Pallet Kitchen Counter from pallets!

-I started out with an extra long pallet I acquired last year.
+I started with an extra-long pallet I acquired last year.
 I used Sarah James’s method for breaking down pallets & removing nails.
 First, I removed all the top pallet deck boards but left the frame connected.
 I planed them down and reinstalled them, fitting them tightly together to make a more cohesive top.
 I used outdoor brass star head screws for everything.
 Next, I used stringer boards from other pallets as the legs, side supports, and lower shelf supports.
-Then I covered the bottom shelf with more deck boards and secured with the same hardware.
+Then I covered the bottom shelf with more deck boards and secured it with the same hardware.
 I finished it off with a couple of coats of Linseed oil.

 Transform a table into an Outdoor Pallet Kitchen Counter with a bit of hardware and a terra cotta planter!

 I used a terra cotta planter as the sink basin.
 The PVC drain pipe happened to be the same size as the drain hole in the planter – talk about serendipity!
 I attach a drain hose to the sink to drain the gray water out to the lawn.
 We attach another garden hose to the spigot at the bottom of the fashioned faucet I created from space pipe fittings.
-I used Plumber’s putty, Teflon tape and PVC cement for various connections.
+I used Plumber’s putty, Teflon tape, and PVC cement for various connections.
 We ❤️ our new outdoor kitchen counter.
-Final touches include a curtain rod & curtains to hide the lower shelf so we can store supplies out there if we want.
+Final touches include a curtain rod & curtains to hide the lower shelf to store supplies out there if we want.

 Doesn’t everyone need a Viking Ship Fire Pit?